ClickCease

 Billing capabilities are critical for practices looking to streamline revenue cycles:

-• AutoNotes: As of now, it does not have robust billing features, but its focus remains on documentation and treatment planning.
+• AutoNotes: Currently, it lacks robust billing features, focusing primarily on documentation and treatment planning.

-• Notenetic: Includes integrated billing features, allowing for seamless management of claims and payments, which can simplify financial operations for practices.
+• Notenetic: Includes integrated billing features, facilitating seamless claims and payment management, simplifying financial operations for practices.

 Reporting